Modos-Labs/Glider/README.md

 There are both integrated-controller Spectra/Gallery screens and controller-less Spectra/Gallery screens.

-Addtional notes regarding the multi-pigment color screens:
+Additional notes regarding the multi-pigment color screens:

 - ACeP, or Advanced Color ePaper refers to the CMYW 4 color screen.
 Is not a product line on its own
 - To be honest, I don't know how many colors can be reproduced on Gallery or Gallery Plus screens based on public information.
 Eink claims 30000 or 60000 colors in their materials, but they also clarified these numbers refers to color gamut.
 In other words, they represent color saturation rather than number of different colors can be displayed on screen.
 Dithering is heavily used to display color image on Gallery screens.